secretable/secretable/README.md

 - The bot works only in pull mode, independently requesting data from Telegram servers, so there is no need to open ports, firewall settings, and exclude influence and vulnerabilities from the http server.

-**WARNING:** After resetting the master password, the salt changes, which is stored in the environment variable `ST_SALT`, if the OS reboots, then the variable may disappear and the data will not be able to decrypt.
-Therefore, in cases of salt changes, we recommend saving the initialization of the environment variable in your OS initialization scripts or in the `--salt` flag when starting the bot.
+**WARNING:** After changing the master password, the salt changes, which is stored in your config file.

 ## Install
 To install the bot, just download the binary file of the latest release for your OS from the [releases page](https://github.com/secretable/secretable/releases)